 Depending on whether you work in retail, corporate or commercial banking your responsibilities and work activities would vary.
 As a retail junior banker, you’d work in a high street branch, dealing with both private and corporate customers, while sometimes working in regional or head offices.

-Majorly, an investment banker is an individual who works in a financial institution that is in the business primarily of raising capital for companies, governments and other entities, or who works in a large bank’s division that is involved with these activities, often called an investment bank.
+Majorly, an investment banker or investment advisor is an individual who works in a financial institution that is in the business primarily of raising capital for companies, governments and other entities, or who works in a large bank’s division that is involved with these activities, often called an investment bank.
 Investment bankers may also provide other services to their clients such as mergers and acquisition advice, or advice on specific transactions, such as a spin-off or reorganization.
 In smaller organizations that do not have a specific investment banking arm, corporate finance staff may fulfil the duties of investment bankers.

 Generally speaking, the investment banker will save the company in question time and money by identifying risks associated with a project before the company moves forward.
 In theory, the investment banker is an expert in his or her field who has a finger on the pulse of the current investing climate, so businesses and institutions turn to investment bankers for advice on how best to plan their development, as investment bankers can tailor their recommends to the present state of economic conditions.